What Colleges Want

 Below are some strategies to help you get into the college of your dreams.

 - Apply strategically.
-Apply to dream schools, second-choice schools, and safety schools.
-Apply to at least 2 schools, but not more than 10.
+Apply to reach schools, likely schools, and safety schools.
+We suggest applying to 3-5 institutions.

 - Leadership is better than membership.
 Quality is better than quantity.
 Highlight activities where you have displayed leadership and initiative.